notminhaj/resumeSearch/README.md

    - Click on the "Upload Resumes" section.
    - Select multiple PDF files to upload.
+   - You HAVE to upload at least 1 resume upon launch for the app to work.
-   - Sample resumes already exist, delete them from the resumes folder if you wish
+   - Sample resumes already exist, delete them from the resumes folder if you wish.

 4. **Search for Candidates**: